The Return of Autumn

 The seasons return each year, but not as identical repetitions.
 They are the same only through the structure of time we impose.
 In reality, each autumn is both familiar and new.
 The gulls in Dubai may not be the same, but our perception of recurrence makes them so.
 This says something about our human need for continuity even in flux, when we see a ‘return’ as comforting.

 Perhaps identity, whether of birds, seasons, or even ourselves, lives in pattern and rhythm.
-The seasons in this respect represent a steadiness and sense of intentionality that we can take inspiration from in our daily lives, giving us the gift of both familiarity and possibility.
+The seasons in this respect represent a steadiness we can draw from—something that holds, offering both familiarity and possibility.

 Changing of the Seasons